Universal scaling of the velocity field in crack front propagation

-Concerning the large scale behavior, it is convenient to rewrite equation~\eqref{eq:Movement equation} in the comoving frame : $u(x,t) \rightarrow v_d t + u(x,t)$.
-Only two terms are affected : the parabolic drive becomes $-m^2 u(x,t)$ and the disorder becomes $\eta \left(x, v_d t + u(x,t) \right)$.
-For simplicity, we take the disorder to be a white noise :
+Concerning the large scale behavior, it is convenient to rewrite equation~\eqref{eq:Movement equation} in the comoving frame : $u(x,t) \rightarrow v_d t + u(x,t)$ and neglect the parabolic drive.
+The disorder becomes $\eta \left(x, v_d t + u(x,t) \right)$.
+From dimensional analysis one sees that at large scales, when $x > \xi_v$ or $t > t^*$, $u$ is subdominant compared to $v_d t$ (see appendix B \cite{SupMat}).
+Then the behavior of equation \eqref{eq:Movement equation} is captured by a linear Langevin equation that we solve in the appendix B \cite{SupMat}.
+By plugging the solution into the correlation function we obtain~: